Blog | Personal Finance

 Most capital gain investors, investors who are betting a price of something going up, such as a stock, property, gold, or collectibles are participating in a Ponzi scheme.
 Early investors win and late investors lose.

-This gets especially troublesome when you think about that fact that most people are forced into investing in 401k plans for their retirement.
-The reason I think that the stock market will crash is because it is only propped up by 401k money.
+This gets especially troublesome when you think about the fact that most people investing in 401k plans for their retirement.
+The reason successful investors think that the stock market will crash is because it is only propped up by 401k money.
 As large generations retire and pull out their money, there won’t be enough to replace it in smaller generations.

-I dig deep into this in my book with pension expert Edward Siedle, “Who Stole My Pension?: How You Can Stop the Looting.
+Robert Kiyosaki digs deep into this in his book with pension expert Edward Siedle, “Who Stole My Pension?: How You Can Stop the Looting.

 3. Taxes

-Takes are taken from you and me and given to friends and family of bureaucrats and politicians.
-The problem with taxes is money is taken from the efficient to be managed by the inefficient.
+Taxes are taken and given to friends and family of bureaucrats and politicians.
+The problem with taxes is that money is taken from the efficient to be managed by the inefficient.

 4. Pension plans